dpgaspar/Flask-AppBuilder/docs/quickfiles.rst

 Quick Files and Images
 ======================

-You can implement views with images or files associated
+You can implement views with images or files embedded on the model definition

 Define your model (models.py)
 -----------------------------